-3. When the prompt, Restart Phone? appears, navigate to the Yes button and press the select button.

-If you do not wish to restart your phone, press Cancel or No.
+3. When the prompt, Restart Phone? appears, press Yes.
+If you do not wish to restart your phone, press No.

 Note: Your phone is out of service temporarily during the restart and reboot process.

 Restarting Your Phone Using the Mitel Web UI